hudec117/Mpv.NET-lib-/README.md

 * This software is not yet ready to be used in a production environment.
 * No documentation has yet been written.
 Consult [client.h](https://github.com/mpv-player/mpv/blob/master/libmpv/client.h).
-* The entirety of the C API has not yet been implemented.
+* The entirety of the mpv C API has not yet been implemented.

 If you encounter any bugs or would like to see a feature added then please open an issue.
 Contributions are very welcome!